 - You need a place on the Internet to call “home”.
 A place where you are safe from aggressive algorithm changes and sketchy partnerships with other companies.

 - Relying on social media or stock photo agencies is dangerous.
-Again, they can change the rules in an instant, and you could lose everything overnight.
-Just ask everybody who built their business is back on MySpace back in the late 2000s.
+Again, they can (and do) change without warning, and you could lose everything overnight.
+Just ask anybody who built their entire business on MySpace back in the late 2000s.

 I’ve been selling my digital artwork here on Norebbo.com since 2009.
 Back then, it was a stock photo e-commerce store filled with nothing but my own 3-D renderings.
 It did fairly well, but I eventually switched over to a blog format so that I could create different kinds of content and build a better relationship with my audience.